Locker Room / Changing Room Scenario

 Prevalence & culture

-No major survey lists the locker room as a discrete item, so it is best read as an uncommon but instantly recognisable sub-theme of two very common fantasy categories: setting/location-based fantasy and role-play.
+No major survey lists the locker room as a discrete item, so it is best read as an uncommon but instantly recognisable sub-theme of two very common fantasy categories: setting- or location-based fantasy and role-play.
 In Joyal, Cossette & Lapierre's (2015) population study of 1,516 adults, fantasies involving novel settings and "having sex in an unusual place" ranked among the common rather than unusual themes, and role-play and uniform/authority scenarios are likewise widespread in Lehmiller's (2018) survey of over 4,000 Americans.
 The specific locker-room framing keeps its cultural visibility through sports media, fitness culture, and adult content rather than through clinical literature.

 Safety, consent & law